bscoventry/Practical-Bayesian-Inference-in-Neuroscience-Or-How-I-Learned-To-Stop-Worrying-and-Embrace-the-Dist/README.md

 # Where do I find the data?
 Data for Bayesian linear regressions, comparisons of models, and BANOVA/BANCOVAs are found at the following open science framework link:
 Data for Bayesian Multilinear regressions can be found at its papers open science framework repository: DOI 10.17605/OSF.IO/W4UFH

+# Batch Processing
+For an example of running models in batches, see batch_BHLR.py which does a sensitivity sweep.
+To keep things simple, this is a simple loop function.
+More fancy MPI based processes can be done.
+However, this would take a good amount of work to work between threads already used by PyMC.
+This should run plenty fast as is.